Fair Supervised Learning Through Constraints on Smooth Nonconvex Unfairness-Measure Surrogates: Methodology

-Given a set of feature-label tuples $\{(x_i,s_i,y_i)\}_{i\in[N]}$, prediction function ${\cal N}$, loss function $\ell$, regularization function $r$, regularization parameter $\lambda \in (0,\infty)$, (hard) constraint function $c$, and pair of bounds $(l,u)$, we propose that a fair prediction model can be trained in a supervised learning context by solving the following \emph{tractable} optimization problem with unfairness constraints:
+Given a set of feature-label tuples $\{(x_i,s_i,y_i)\}_{i\in[N]}$, prediction function~${\cal N}$, loss function~$\ell$, regularization function~$r$, parameter $\lambda \in (0,\infty)$, constraint function $c$, and bounds $(l,u)$, we propose that a fair prediction model can be trained in a supervised ML context by solving the following \emph{tractable} optimization problem with unfairness constraints:

-For example, ${\cal N}$ may be a (deep) neural network with $w$ as the trainable parameters, $\ell$ can be any typical loss function for classification, $r$ may be a sparsity-promoting regularizer or one aimed to penalize a prescribed surrogate for an unfairness measure, and $c$ may be a vector-valued function corresponding to a surrogate for an unfairness measure (or surrogates for multiple unfairness measures).
-In our experiments in Section~\ref{sec.experiments}, we consider for illustrative purposes a regularization function based on the desire to impose demographic parity, namely, $r_{\textrm{dp}}(w) = |q(w)|^2$ where
+For example, ${\cal N}$ may be defined by a deep neural network with $w$ as the trainable parameters, $\ell$ can be any typical loss function for classification, $r$ may be a sparsity-promoting regularizer or one aimed to penalize a prescribed surrogate for an unfairness measure, and $c$ may be a vector-valued function corresponding to a surrogate for an unfairness measure (or surrogates for multiple unfairness measures).
+Problem~\eqref{opt-prob} is nonconvex in general due to the structure of multilayer neural networks.
+In our experiments in the next section, we consider for illustrative purposes a regularization function based on the desire to impose demographic parity, namely, $r_{\textrm{dp}}(w) = |q(w)|^2$ where